 Equipment Suggestions to help you Learn the Japanese Language

 If you want to learn the Japanese language, I suggest that you download our free Japanese audio lessons.
 Next you should think about getting the right equipment.
 You will need to be able to pause the lessons whenever you need time to think, and to restart them when you are ready to start listening again.
-Apple and other manufacturers make earphone units with built-in wired controls (“clickers”), but they are not very convenient to use with audio lessons that need to be paused and restarted frequently, since the buttons that control the portable device are located high on the cord near a person’s neck.
+Apple and other manufacturers make earphone units with built-in wired controls (“clickers”), but they are not very convenient when you are using audio lessons that need to be paused and restarted frequently, since the buttons that control the portable device are located high on the cord near a person’s neck.

 If you want to use an iPhone to listen to these audio lessons as you learn the Japanese language, I suggest the Satechi BT MediaRemote.
 This device does a good job controlling my iPhone 4S and iPhone 6.
 The Bluetooth connection has the advantage of not requiring a line-of-sight to the iPhone, so that the phone can stay concealed in one’s pocket.
 Unfortunately, this clicker requires modification with duct tape, to prevent the user from accidentally jumping to the previous lesson or the following lesson.